Cipher: Etymology

-Originating from the Arabic word for zero صفر (sifr), the word “cipher” spread to Europe as part of the Arabic numeral system during the Middle Ages.
+Originating from the Sanskrit word for zero शून्य (śuṇya), via the Arabic word صفر (ṣifr), the word "cipher" spread to Europe as part of the Arabic numeral system during the Middle Ages.
 The Roman numeral system lacked the concept of zero, and this limited advances in mathematics.
 In this transition, the word was adopted into Medieval Latin as cifra, and then into Middle French as cifre.
-This eventually led to the English word cipher (minority spelling cypher).
+This eventually led to the English word cipher (also spelt cypher).
 One theory for how the term came to refer to encoding is that the concept of zero was confusing to Europeans, and so the term came to refer to a message or communication that was not easily understood.

 The term cipher was later also used to refer to any Arabic digit, or to calculation using them, so encoding text in the form of Arabic numerals is literally converting the text to "ciphers".

 Versus codes

-In casual contexts, “code” and “cipher” can typically be used interchangeably, however, the technical usages of the words refer to different concepts.
+In casual contexts, "code" and "cipher" can typically be used interchangeably; however, the technical usages of the words refer to different concepts.
 Codes contain meaning; words and phrases are assigned to numbers or symbols, creating a shorter message.

 An example of this is the commercial telegraph code which was used to shorten long telegraph messages which resulted from entering into commercial contracts using exchanges of telegrams.

-Another example is given by whole word ciphers, which allow the user to replace an entire word with a symbol or character, much like the way Japanese utilize Kanji (meaning Chinese characters in Japanese) characters to supplement their language. ex "The quick brown fox jumps over the lazy dog" becomes "The quick brown 狐 jumps 上 the lazy 犬".
+Another example is given by whole word ciphers, which allow the user to replace an entire word with a symbol or character, much like the way written Japanese utilizes Kanji (meaning Chinese characters in Japanese) characters to supplement the native Japanese characters representing syllables.
+An example using English language with Kanji could be to replace "The quick brown fox jumps over the lazy dog" by "The quick brown 狐 jumps 上 the lazy 犬".
+Stenographers sometimes use specific symbols to abbreviate whole words.

 Ciphers, on the other hand, work at a lower level: the level of individual letters, small groups of letters, or, in modern schemes, individual bits and blocks of bits.
 Some systems used both codes and ciphers in one system, using superencipherment to increase the security.
-In some cases the terms codes and ciphers are also used synonymously to substitution and transposition.
+In some cases the terms codes and ciphers are used synonymously with substitution and transposition, respectively.

-Historically, cryptography was split into a dichotomy of codes and ciphers; and coding had its own terminology, analogous to that for ciphers: "encoding, codetext, decoding" and so on.
+Historically, cryptography was split into a dichotomy of codes and ciphers, while coding had its own terminology analogous to that of ciphers: "encoding, codetext, decoding" and so on.

 However, codes have a variety of drawbacks, including susceptibility to cryptanalysis and the difficulty of managing a cumbersome codebook.
 Because of this, codes have fallen into disuse in modern cryptography, and ciphers are the dominant technique.